vsojo/Python_Bioinformatics_Workshop/README.md

 # BioPython & Python Bioinformatics Workshop
-This repository contains all necessary data for my introductory Bioinformatics workshop.
+This repository contains all necessary data for my introductory Python Bioinformatics workshop.

 This is **not** an introductory _Python_ workshop.
 There's one of those [here](https://github.com/vsojo/Python_Workshop).